 Christopher joined Watsi on January 4th, 2021.
-One year ago, Christopher joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Christopher's most recent donation traveled 8,400 miles to support Treshass, an adorable baby girl from Tanzania, to fund surgery to heal her clubfoot condition.
+Two years ago, Christopher joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Christopher's most recent donation traveled 8,400 miles to support Akram, a cute toddler from Tanzania, for surgery to restore his mobility.

 Treshass is a three-week-old baby.
 She is the only child in her family.
 Her parents are hardworking and already are learning to be exceptional parents.
 Her father depends on casual labor jobs, while her mother has established a small local business selling groceries.
 They live near the city and the current inflation and high standard of living makes it difficult for them to provide even basic needs for their family.
 They are worried if their child will live a full life because they are not in a position to fund her medical bill.
 Treshass has clubfoot of both legs.
 Clubfoot is a condition in which the foot is twisted out of shape.
 This causes difficulty walking and even wearing shoes.
 Fortunately, Treshass's family traveled to visit our medical partner's care center, Arusha Lutheran Medical Centre.
 There, surgeons will perform clubfoot repair surgery on September 2nd.
 Our medical partner, African Mission Healthcare Foundation, is requesting $935 to fund Treshass's clubfoot repair.
 After treatment, she will be able to grow with her legs being straight and walking with ease.
 Treshass's father says, “When we heard of the work and treatment offered here, we decided to visit.
 We hope our baby will receive the required treatment."